Facebook Linkedin

 5. Once you start singing, your voice does get more assertive.
 Sometimes you have to do it afraid.
 Stop saying, “When I have more money… when I get that degree… then I can do this and that.”

 6. From what position do you fight?
 How you march is essential.
 What you listen to affects your movement.
 What you think about affects your walk.
-Who you are around cause you to either walk weak or walk in strength.
+Who you are around causes you to walk weak or in strength.